TL;DR

 The task

 A 1-star review hit your product page 35 minutes ago.
-The reviewer says the medium shirt arrived two sizes too big, the support email took 6 days to respond, and “I won’t be ordering again.”
-Your records confirm the sizing was right but the support email did sit unanswered for 4 days.
-The next 50 prospective buyers will read that review — and your reply, which they treat as the real signal of how you handle problems.
-You need a public reply in under 100 words that names the specific issue (not “your experience”), accepts the part you got wrong, doesn’t argue the part you didn’t, and moves resolution into a private channel.
+The reviewer says the medium shirt arrived two sizes too big, the support email took 6 days to answer, and “I won’t be ordering again.”
+Your records show the size was correct, but that support email did sit unanswered for 4 days.
+The next 50 prospective buyers will read the review — and your reply, which they treat as the real signal of how you handle problems.
+You need a public reply under 100 words that names the specific issue (not “your experience”), accepts the part you got wrong, doesn’t argue the part you didn’t, and moves resolution into a private channel.

 Where AI helps — and where it does not

-The named failure mode: the scripted apology.
+The named failure mode is the scripted apology.
 AI defaults to “Thank you for your valuable feedback.
 We are deeply sorry to hear about your experience.”
 Future buyers read it as canned, and the reply does worse than no reply.
-Force the prompt: name the specific issue in line one, use the reviewer’s exact words for the problem.
+Force the prompt to name the specific issue in line one, using the reviewer’s own words for the problem.

 What to feed the AI

-• The two parts you got wrong vs. the parts the reviewer got wrong — be honest in your input
+- The parts you got wrong vs. the parts the reviewer got wrong — be honest in your input

-• The single sentence you want a future buyer to take away from reading the reply
+- The single sentence you want a future buyer to take away from the reply

 Copy-ready prompt